patrikspiess/demo_patrikspiess/FANPAGE.md

 ---

-> *This is the most interesting how to for starting a python project with poetry and tox and other cool tools.* - [Patrik Spiess](https://github.com/patrikspiess)
+> *This is the most interesting "how to" for starting a python project with poetry and tox and other cool tools.* - [Patrik Spiess](https://github.com/patrikspiess)

 ---